leonzalion/blog/packages/daily-timeblocks/2022-05-12/daily-plans.md

 - [ ] Toggl integration in Daily Timeblock
   - [ ] Make backlog hidden on blog by default (or better, make all headers toggleable)
 - [ ] Polish up reactive emails to the point where I can challenge myself to try and set up a meeting with Google asking whether it's possible to get better API support for dynamically changing emails instead of having to resort to browser automation
-- [x] It looks like raw.githubusercontent.com is [rate limited](https://github.community/t/raw-githubusercontent-com-rate-limit/142444/6); find a better solution to instantly update timeblocks (maybe set up a GitHub actions script to copy the updated markdown files to the `public` directory on netlify only instead of rebuilding + bundling the entire site) (ended up using Netlify CMS)

 #### Backburner